1912 United States presidential election: Attempted assassination of Theodore Roosevelt

-At a campaign stop in Milwaukee on October 14, John Flammang Schrank, a saloonkeeper from New York, shot Roosevelt in the chest.
+At a campaign stop in Milwaukee on October 14, John Schrank, a saloonkeeper from New York, shot Roosevelt in the chest.
 The bullet penetrated his steel eyeglass case and a 50-page single-folded copy of his speech Progressive Cause Greater Than Any Individual and became lodged in his chest.
 Schrank was immediately disarmed and captured.
 Schrank had been stalking Roosevelt.
 He was suffering from delusion and said the ghost of President McKinley ordered him to kill Roosevelt to prevent a third term.

 Roosevelt shouted for Schrank to remain unharmed and assured the crowd he was all right, then ordered police to take charge of Schrank and ensure no violence was done to him.
 Roosevelt, an experienced hunter and anatomist, correctly concluded that since he was not coughing blood, the bullet had not reached his lung.
 He declined suggestions to go to the hospital and instead delivered his scheduled speech with blood seeping into his shirt.
 His opening comments to the gathered crowd were, "Ladies and gentlemen, I don't know whether you fully understand that I have just been shot, but it takes more than that to kill a bull moose."
 He spoke for 90 minutes before completing his speech and accepting medical attention.